 Stirling Clansmen 10-7 Durham Saints

-Before the match it was predicted to be a classic, between the two best university teams at the moment.
-On the field Durham were unbeaten in ten games, despite their controversial 2-6 record and the Clansmen were appearing in their fourth consecutive national final.
-The game certainly did not disappoint.
+As the two best university teams in the country faced off, fans were expecting a thriller.
+Durham were unbeaten in their last ten games, and it was the Clansmen’s fourth consecutive final.
+The game did not disappoint.

-A low scoring first half saw the Clansmen lead 3-0 at the end of the second quarter.
-Kicker Kerr Thomson converted a 31 yard field goal to put up the only points in the first half, which was scored on the Clansmen’s first drive.
+A low scoring first half saw the Clansmen lead 3-0.
+Kicker Kerr Thomson converted a 31 yard field goal to put up the only points, scored on the Clansmen’s first drive.

-The Durham QB throughout the game gained a lot of yards by scrambling out of the pocket and gaining rushing yards.
-This seemed to be the only way Durham could move the ball, and late into the second quarter he managed to get the Saints into field goal range.
-However Bence Kovacs blocked the kick, which Penny caught and returned to midfield, from which the Clansmen chewed out the rest of the clock before halftime.
+The Durham quarterback also gained a lot of yards by scrambling out of the pocket and gaining rushing yards.
+This seemed to be the only way Durham could move the ball, and late into the second quarter he managed to get the his side into field goal range.

-The Clansmen had 10.55 left to claw their way back into the game.
-Through some clutch play from QB Donat Garcia and running back Thomas Campbell they did just that.
-Campbell just could not seem to be brought down and powered through the Saint’s defence to pick up several first downs.
+The Clansmen had ten minutes to claw their way back into the game.
+Quarterback Donat Garcia and running back Thomas Campbell lead the team, penetrating Durham’s defence to pick up several first downs.

-The Durham offense came to the field in great field position.
-A great kick return set up Durham on the Clansmen 39.
-This confirmed one thing: This was going to be an epic finish.
+The Durham offense retaliated with tremendous field position.
+A great kick return set up Durham on the Clansmen 39 yeard line, and it was all or nothing.

-By the time the two minute warning came the Clansmen defence were pinned to their own 22 yard line, it was second down when the two minute warning struck.
-At this stage each team had two timeouts left.
+The Clansmen defence were pinned to their own 22 yard line with two minutes left, at second down, and each team had two timeouts left.

-After some quick gains on the ground the Saints had first and goal from the Clansmen six yard line with 1.11 on the clock, whilst the clock was ticking.
-A holding call on Durham eventually set up third and goal from 16 yard out.
+After some quick gains on the ground, Durham took first and goal from the Clansmen six yard line with 1.11 on the clock.
+A holding call eventually set up third and goal from 16 yards out.
 After a fade to the endzone was well broken up by cornerback Penny, Durham was on fourth and goal from the 16 yard line.

 The field goal unit, and the Clansmen’s field goal block unit, stepped on the field.
 A converted field goal meant that the game would be going to overtime.
 A miss would result in the Clansmen winning the title.

-Now for the final play of the game.
-With only four seconds left on the clock the Saints called their final timeout and opted to kick a field goal.
-However some immense pressure from the Clansmen field goal unit forced a fumble on the snap and the kickholder was blown up in the backfield.
-With this the Clansmen won the British National Final.
+With only four seconds left on the clock, Durham called their final timeout and opted to kick a field goal.
+However, some immense pressure from the Clansmen forced a fumble on the snap and the kickholder was blown up in the backfield.
+Clansmen had won the British National Final.

-There were great plays on both offense and defence, so a lot of players could have been considered the MVP.
-Penny was immense on defence, preventing the receiver he was covering to any catches and breaking up two potential touchdowns in the endzone.
+The MVP conversation is tough.
+Penny was immense on defence, preventing the receiver he was covering from any catches and breaking up two potential touchdowns in the endzone.